How do I schedule an appointment?

 What about medication?

-SCS has two consulting psychiatrists and a psychiatric nurse practitioner who can provide medication consultation for students who are evaluated and referred by a SCS senior staff clinician.
-There are fees for psychiatry services and can be discussed at the time of the referral.
-Due to the limited number of psychiatry hours, these services are available only to students assessed by the SCS senior clinical staff and who are being seen for counseling at SCS.
-SCS also utilizes the AUMC medical providers and local physicians for medication referrals.
+SCS has one full-time psychiatrist and a part-time consulting psychiatrist who can provide medication consultation for students who are evaluated and referred by a SCS senior staff clinician.
+There are fees for psychiatry services, and those can be discussed at the time of the referral.
+Due to the limited number of psychiatry hours, these services are available only to students assessed by the SCS senior staff clinicians and who are being seen for counseling at SCS.
+SCS also utilizes the Auburn University Medical Clinic providers and local physicians for medication referrals.

 If you are already on medication, and are in need of a refill or a local provider, then you may contact the Center for referral assistance.
 In addition, if the medication(s) you are currently taking is/are working for you and you do not have any complications, then you may also contact the Auburn University Medical Clinic (334.844.4416) for possible medication management.